Is there any way of understanding what goes on in my head or my heart?

 HCC Podcast 1: Introduction to understanding

-Shealan is conducting a series of interviews with John to explore the importance of understanding yourself.
+Shealan has conducted a series of interviews with John to explore the importance of understanding yourself.
 In their first podcast John outlines the background to the Understanding Yourself resources and explains why it's important to understand ourselves and our temperaments.
 He gives a brief explanation of the temperaments - for further information on temperaments click here.

 Click here to download the podcast 'Introduction to understanding'